Best Bedding Material for Hot Sleepers: 7 Cool Fabric Picks

 Can I wash sheets with towels?

 It’s best to avoid it.
-Towels are abrasive and can wear down the fibers of sheets.
-Wash them separately for the best results.
+Towels are rough and can wear down sheet fibers.

 What’s a quick way to freshen bedding between washes?